sap-tutorials/Tutorials/tutorials/hana-clients-odbc/hana-clients-odbc.md

 >
 > ![Excel 64 bit](excel-64-bit.png)
 >
 > The SAP HANA client install can also be 32 or 64 bit.
 To connect, the versions of SAP HANA client and Microsoft Excel must match.
-If needed, the 32-bit installer for SAP HANA client is available from the SAP Software downloads site and can be installed into a separate directory such as `C:\SAP\hdbclient32`.
+If needed, the 32-bit installer for SAP HANA client is available from the [SAP Software Centre](https://me.sap.com/softwarecenter) site and can be installed into a separate directory such as `C:\SAP\hdbclient32`.

 The following steps demonstrate how to use Microsoft Excel to query data in SAP HANA using the ODBC connector.